If you want to have really clean floors in your home, this is the way that the experts say to do it!

 You’re going to get into a rhythm and this is all going to go much quicker than it sounds, I promise.

 So then you just go all around your floor, putting clean water down and then picking it back up a few seconds later.
 In no time, your floor will be the cleanest it’s ever been!

 The Resulting Clean Floors!

 So pretty, right?

 Now don’t worry if you don’t always mop your floors this way.
-It’s good to know for when you really need it, but if all you have time to do is toss down an old towel and skate around on it to get rid of the worst of the mess, sometimes that’s just fine too! 🙂 When you really need the white glove treatment though, you’ll have this one in your back pocket!
+It’s good to know for when you really need it, but if all you have time to do is toss down an old towel and skate around on it to get rid of the worst of the mess, sometimes that’s just fine too! 🙂 When you really need the white glove treatment and super clean floors though, you’ll have this one in your back pocket!